simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - CloudWatch metrics (perf. metrics)
 - Access logs
     - can store data where the EC2 instance has been deleted
-- Request tracing (application LB only)
+- Request tracing (application LB only) - monitoring HTTP requests from users to your application
 - CloudTrail logs (api call logs)

 #### Monitoring Elasticache